Epromee/template-meta-sketches/README.md

 ## dynamic-list-and-filter.cpp

 Makes a list of dynamically typed entries, and then filters only those which contain integer values.
 Run at Ideone: https://ideone.com/x9Ncxn

+## compile-time-prime-numbers.cpp

+Makes a list of prime numbers.
+It uses a naive algorithm, not sieves.
+Run at Ideone: https://ideone.com/r0bDl4